Santa Ana Heritage Zone: Heritage designation

 Owing to its historic nature and archaeological value, the city council of Manila passed Ordinance no. 8244 on September 22, 2011, declaring a portion of Santa Ana a histo-cultural heritage/overlay zone (O-HCH).
 This zone is bounded by Philippine National Railways on the north, the Pasig River on the east, Del Pan Street on the south, Tejeron Street on the southwest, and Carreon Street on the west.
 This declaration by the city government is a requirement for it to be declared a heritage zone by the National Historical Commission of the Philippines.

 On May 12, 2014, the Board of the NHCP approved Resolution No. 01, S. 2014, which declared a smaller portion of Santa Ana a heritage zone, under the provisions of Republic Act No. 10066, or the National Cultural Heritage Act.
-Among the many reasons mentioned by the NHCP in support of its declaration is the historicity of the area as the site where Lakan Tagkan ruled (see Namayan), the location of Panday Pira's foundry for cannon-making, the Santa Ana Church, and various other structures, including Jesuit retreat houses, a Taoist temple, and a sacred well.
+Among the many reasons mentioned by the NHCP in support of its declaration is the historicity of the area as the site where Lakantagkan ruled, the location of Panday Pira's foundry for cannon-making, the Santa Ana Church, and various other structures, including Jesuit retreat houses, a Taoist temple, and a sacred well.